patrickromeromccafferty/wetgrain/about.md

 # about

 Wet Grain is an annual print magazine for new poetry in English.
-Its fifth, most recent issue, guest-edited by Leo Boix & Nat Teitler FRSL & published in July 2024, spotlighted the work of Latinx poets living in the UK.
+Its most recent issue (July 2024), guest-edited by Leo Boix & Nat Teitler FRSL, spotlighted the work of Latinx poets living in the UK.
 It also featured work in translation from across Latin America.

 Since 2020, the magazine has included the work of emerging poets alongside recipients of awards including the Pulitzer, a MacArthur Fellowship, the Pushcart Prize, the German Book Prize, and the Eric Gregory.